 Telegram is also blocked in the Durovs’ native Russia for failing to comply with the demands of the judiciary for conversations.

-The latest international hotbed of Telegram user growth is Hong Kong.
+Hong Kong has been a recent hotbed of Telegram usage.
 The civil unrest that began in July 2019 saw a 323% year-on-year increase in first-time Telegram installs in that month.
 In all, the app added an estimated 110,000 new users in Hong Kong, according to Sensor Tower Telegram stats.
 This is despite the fact that Telegram is officially banned in China, thus necessitating VPNs.

 In the first week of August 2019, Telegram added 41,000 new users in Hong Kong – up 100% on the first week on June 2019.

 First-time Telegram installs in Hong Kong, January 2019 – July 2019

 The app played a key role in the organisation of the protests.
 At the end of August 2019, Telegram announced that it was making a move to allow users to cloak their phone numbers.
 This would make it harder for authorities to identify participants in group chats by searching for phone numbers, amidst fears of infiltration.
 Telegram groups can hold up to 200,000 users.

 Telegram’s move came after warnings from developers on a potential flaw in the app that would allow law enforcement/intelligence services to track down individuals involved in pro-democracy protests.